 The solutions from the gun lobby and its legislative mouthpieces are without exception, not only featherbrained, but insulting and quite frankly – obscene.

 In 2019, lawmakers in six states were pushing legislation to arm teachers.

 They think that well-meaning people who find their calling educating little children, would actually agree that it’s a good idea to take shooting classes and have guns in the classroom.
-They think that Mrs. Smith, the 68 year old social studies teacher would be a threat to the healthy 18 year old who harbors malice where his soul should be.
+Some lawmakers think that Mrs. Smith, the 68 year old social studies teacher would pose a threat to the healthy 18 year old who harbors malice where his soul should be.